2026 Speedboat Summer Workshop Project - in the workshop at Hexham

 What it is for

 Honest answer: summer advertising.
 A bright, clean boat outside the workshop draws more attention than yet another parked car, and it lets us show the kind of hands-on work that goes into every vehicle we touch.
-Not for sale - just a project and a summer mascot.
+Not for sale, just a project and a summer mascot.

 More from We Buy Cars Hexham: